 Picking a new fragrance can be overwhelming so we’ve done the blotting, spritzing and wafting for you to compile a definitive list of the best perfumes of all time.

 Fragrance can have the biggest, yet often subliminal, impact on our memories and emotions.
-It’s no surprise then that these classic scents (and even some perfume dupes), have enduring appeal.
+It’s no surprise then that these classic scents (and even some perfume dupes) (opens in new tab), have enduring appeal.
 Unlike many beauty products, most of us remain faithful to our favourite fragrance and buy our signature scent on repeat.
-This is why you’ll often find the same perfumes in the top seller lists year after year.
+This is why you’ll often find the same perfumes in the top seller lists year after year and available in the annual Black Friday perfume deals (opens in new tab) too.

 Whether you’re looking for some scent-spiration to uncover a new olfactory favourite or just interested to see if your personal favourite has made it into the best perfumes of all time, choose one of these and you’re guaranteed to smell gorgeous.
 And, remember - there's no need to save it just for special occasions, as perfumes need to be replaced (opens in new tab) every three to five years.